-What a lender is looking to understand is your overall credit health.
-A lender’s goal is to make money, which only happens if they get repaid, and a loan gets paid off.
-Lenders try to minimize the risk by assessing a business’s credit history before extending a loan offer.
+A lender’s goal is to make money, which only happens if you repay your loan in full plus interest.
+Therefore, lenders try to minimize the risk by assessing a business’s credit history before extending a loan offer.

-Another way that a financial institution will assess your ability to repay a loan is by looking at your business revenue.
+Another way that a financial institution will assess your ability to repay a loan is by looking at your company’s revenue.
 Your business revenue is the amount of money your business brings in during a calendar year.
 Lenders have different requirements, but some may request the past two years of your company’s revenue history.
 These documents can help a lender determine if your cash flow and revenue are reliable.
 Some small businesses can post a strong month or two but have uneven revenues overall.
 By looking at two years of data, lenders gain a better indication of what a potential borrower can afford.

 Another factor that lenders consider is your business’s debt obligations.
 Your debt obligations include any outstanding debt you or your business holds.
 Debt would include unpaid credit cards and other loans.

-If your business has a high amount of debt, it will make it more difficult to be approved for another loan.
-Most financial institutions have a calculation to compare your business revenue and current debt obligations to calculate whether you can afford more debt or not.
+If your business has a high amount of debt, it will make it more difficult for you to be approved for another loan.
+Most financial institutions use a standard calculation to compare your business revenue and current debt obligations to determine whether you can afford more debt.

 Some business loans require collateral.
-Collateral is generally a physical asset that is used to finance a loan.
+Collateral is an asset that the borrower uses to guarantee a loan.
 The most common types of collateral are real estate and equipment.
-When a loan requires collateral, the collateral acts as a guarantee to the lender.
-If you cannot repay your loan, the collateral is seized and sold by the lender to recoup their funds.
+Collateral gives the lender something they can seize and sell if you cannot repay the loan, helping to protect them from losses.

 - A description of your business